AP-Frank/mini-mt/README.md

     The remaining configuration of the Pi is done within the ``config/config.ini`` file.
 All options are explained within this file.

+## Program Purpose
+The main purpose of this project is to have a simple system to instruct Raspberry Pis to conduct long running airodump measurements.
+One Pi acts as a server, it creates an access point to which the clients connect (a user may also use the access point to control this Pi).
+The user can set an airodump command in the configuration file of the server, this command will be sent to all client which connect.

+For airodump measurements the client should have at least one external antenna, the internal one is used to communicate with the server.
+After booting a client will immediately start measuring if it finds an airodump command from the previous run.
+In any case it will try to connect to the server Pi and fetch a new command.
+If the connection is successful it will use the new command to capture packets, otherwise it will continue with the old command.

+A typical use case might look like this:
+1. Configure the client Pis via the server
+2. Place the clients at the locations they are supposed to measure at
+3. Clients can be turned on and off (whenever powered on they will continue measuring)
+4. Come back later with the server Pi.
+Clients automatically connect to its AP and you can ssh/scp your measured files from the clients

 ## Design Choices
 - *Predictable Interface Names*